 There are many situations where transferring a domain name can be useful.
 Perhaps the organization you represent has merged with another, and you want to bring the existing domain name over to the new organization.
 Or you may want to transfer your domain to another organization or private individual.
 You may also want to acquire a domain name registered to someone else.

-Whatever the reason, the transfer itself must be handled by a provider, and both the current and the new holder must consent to the transfer.
+Whatever the reason, the transfer itself must be handled by a registrar, and both the current and the new holder must consent to the transfer.

 What does it cost to transfer a domain name?

 The old subscription is cancelled, and a new subscription is created for the new holder.
-The provider pays a fixed rate to us for transferring a domain name.
-In addition, the provider will also charge a fee for their part of the job.
+The registrar pays a fixed rate to us for transferring a domain name.
+In addition, the registrar will also charge a fee for their part of the job.

 Is it OK to lend or rent your domain name to others?